Berlin0610/Face_Interactive_Coding/README.md

 ## Face Interactive Coding with Facial Semantics

 ### Visual examples about the interactivity of eye motion, mouth motion, head posture and head translation with different degrees.
+For better quality comparisons, please download the videos (mp4).

 ### Example--Eye Motion Interactivity